-After a year of health anxiety, social distancing, lockdown rage and enough historical events to fill multiple textbooks, we can see the light at the end of the COVID-19 tunnel—vaccinations are being distributed around the world, and the vaccine passport is soon to follow.
+After a year of health anxiety, social distancing, lockdown rage, and enough historical events to fill multiple textbooks, we can see the light at the end of the COVID-19 tunnel—vaccinations and the subsequent vaccine passport are being distributed around the world.

 What is a vaccine passport?

 Okay, first and foremost, what actually is a vaccine passport?
 Well, if you've traveled internationally in the past or even simply enrolled in a new school, you've likely had to provide some official record of immunizations against various diseases.
 The present-day COVID vaccine "passport" is exactly that, simply a way to present proof—whether physical or digital—that you've received vaccination against the coronavirus.

 The vaccine passport isn't a "get out of COVID jail free" card, however—even if you have a vaccination against COVID-19 and physical proof of it, you should still be adhering to health guidelines including mask-wearing, social distancing, and hand hygiene.
 A pandemic's still happening, people!

 It is also not considered an "immunity pass," as research surrounding herd immunity is occurring as we speak.
 For that reason, some vaccine passports like New York State's Excelsior Pass are only valid for a set amount of time, upon which you can redownload it.

 Along with a government ID, you can use it as a fast pass to gain entry to sporting events, live performances, and other in-person activities—basically, all of the stuff we've been dreaming about while stuck on the sofa binging Netflix for a year.